 Lemons can also be used to help lighten age spots and dark spots.

-Keep in mind that using lemon on your skin can make it more sensitive to UV rays.
+Keep in mind that lemons can make your skin more sensitive to UV rays.

 A great way to use lemon is in scrubs.

-It also improves blood circulation, unclogs pores, helps remove toxins and bacteria, balances the skin’s oil production plus any skincare product that you use afterwards will be better absorbed by your skin.
+It also improves blood circulation, unclogs pores, helps remove toxins and bacteria and balances the skin’s oil production.

 This lemon coconut sugar face scrub is especially made for the more gentle skin of your face.